MicrosoftDocs/customer-insights/ci-docs/customer-profiles.md

 **Customer profile tile**: This tile shows the different values from the unified *Customer* entity.
 If a field has no value for the selected customer profile, it won't show except for the address field.
 The tile is structured into sections:

 - The first section shows a predefined set of fields followed by all fields that are part of the search & filter index.
-All address-related fields are combined into a single line which is shown even if the profile contains no such fields.
+All address-related fields are combined into a single line, which shows even if the profile contains no address information.
 - **Contacts for this customer**: In environments for business accounts, you'll see all related contacts for this customer as the second section.
 Each contact is shown with their fields.
 Empty fields are hidden.
 - **Additional fields**: Shows the remaining fields of the selected customer, except IDs.
 - **IDs**: Lists all IDs under their corresponding entity name.
 Fields are identified as IDs by their semantics, which categorize them as such.